-This is the description of the “genius” tattoo that my boyfriend proposed to have permanently sketched onto his forearm about a year ago.
+This is the description of the Arseni’s “genius” proposed tatoo idea, that he wanted to have permanently sketched onto his forearm about a year ago.
 He was so consumed by the idea that he gushed about it to every one of our friends for about a week.
 He thought this was completely appropriate for a person aspiring to work in finance – I can only imagine the laughter that would have ensued from his colleagues after seeing him in a short-sleeved polo shirt on the golf course.
 Let’s hear you talk your way out of that one, Arseni.

 He spent the first five years of his life in what used to be the USSR.
 His family struggled to flee the country sending their elderly grandmother first.
 She established residency in Brookline, MA and the family followed on sponsorship.
 While his family’s roots are Jewish they are non-practicing due to years of religious suppression created by communism in Russia.
 Temple and the Torah are not part of their lives, but the culture is unrelenting.
 I can only imagine what his grandmother (now diseased) would have thought of this monstrosity of a tattoo covering his lower arm.
 It would not have been an approval… that is obvious.
 Perhaps her persuasive speech against the ink would have reminded him of their ancestors who were branded with tattoos in holocaust concentration camps.
 Sure his intentions are good and seek to constantly remind the world that you can suppress the actions of one’s religion but the Star of David runs through his blood forever.